 Within the department, there are opportunities to intern at various historic sites and to present your research at professional conferences during your four years with us.
 Beyond the “local,” don’t forget to consider study abroad options.
 Our majors have benefitted from a semester or even a year of international study in locations such as England, Germany, China and Greece.

-Interested in viewing some of the course options available to our students?
+Interested in finding out more about our History degree program and courses available to our students?
 Take a look at the History Major Requirements and the History Minor Requirements for more informatiion.